ifrantar/personal-website/README.md

-# aerlytix-website-test
-Development testing website
+# Ivan Frantar Personal Website

-This is the future Aerlytix and rebranded website to go on 2022
+This is the personal website of Ivan Frantar.